jacr13/Atalaya/README.md

 ```

 CSV logging is enabled when `save_as_csv=True`, and calling `output_catcher=True` mirrors everything printed to the console into `log.txt` within the run folder.
+When a Git repository is detected, `git-info.json` is written alongside the logs with the remote URL, branch, and commit so experiments can be reproduced.

 ### Optional integrations